CK Behavioral Health Services

 What is Skills Training?

-Watch this video to learn more about Skill Training
+Watch this video to learn about Skills Training.

 Skills Training and Counseling

-Watch this video to learn how Skills Training compliments Counseling.
+Watch to learn how Skills Training compliments Counseling.

 High Fidelity Wraparound Case Management